neoforged/.github/primers/1.21.2/index.md

     - `Options#setModelPart` is now public, replaces `toggleModelPart` but without broadcasting the change
     - `ParticleStatus` -> `net.minecraft.server.level.ParticleStatus`
 - `net.minecraft.client.animation.KeyframeAnimations#animate` now takes in a `Model` instead of a `HierarchicalModel`
+- `net.minecraft.client.gui.Font`
+    - `drawInBatch(String, float, float, int, boolean, Matrix4f, MultiBufferSource, Font.DisplayMode, int, int, boolean)` is removed and should use the `Component` replacement
+        - There is also a delegate that sets the inverse depth boolean to true by default for the `Component` `drawInBatch` method
-- `net.minecraft.client.gui.Font$StringOutput` now takes in the `Font` and an optional background color
+    - `$StringRenderOutput` now takes in the `Font`, an optional background color, and a boolean representing if inverse depth should be use when drawing the text
-    - `finish` is now package private
+    - `$StringRenderOutput#finish` is now package private
 - `net.minecraft.client.gui.components`
     - `AbstractSelectionList`
         - `replaceEntries` is now public